 Here are my top 13 ways to decorate cozy winter bedrooms and create a comfortable retreat to end the winter days:

 - Layer the bedding (depending on the climate in your location).

 - Carve out space for a seating area, even in a small bedroom.

 - Invest in quality neutral pieces that can carry you from season to season.

 - Simplify and edit your decor in the bedroom.

 - Add touches of winter greenery.

 - Use candles to create a cozy scent.

-- Create a cozy ambiance with flameless candles.
+- Create a cozy ambiance with flameless candles and fairy lights.